Major Problems Faced by Foreigners Of Malaysia Sdn Bhd Company

 There are many new policies changes in recent few months from Malaysia various authorities and bankers which made many foreigners trapped after they registered their Malaysia Sdn Bhd company.
 The major problems faced by foreigners of Malaysia local company Sdn Bhd is as follows:

 1. Foreign investors unable to open a company’s bank account.

 3. Foreign investors may not able to increase his/her company’s paid-up capital.

 4. Foreign investors required at a minimum of RM1 million paid-up capital and the WRT license to approve the 100% foreign ownership applicable only to “unique” business concept where Malaysians cannot do.

 5. Unable to renew various business license and/or work permit due to non-compliance of company records, tax and licensing requirements.

 Registration of Local Resident Sdn Bhd Company- Facts you should know!

-Company secretary or local friends may agree to provide the service of local nominee directors and shareholders, at such you may be able to get:
+Company secretary or local friends may agree to provide the service of local nominee directors and shareholders, as such you may be able to get:

 2. Lower paid-up capital of only RM350,000 instead of RM 1 million and waived of WRT license.

 Also, the expansion can be limited.
 As a start when the company is new, the investment is small, it is pretty alright.
-However, when the capital or sales size ballooned up to a few millions, you may have sleepless nights thinking of how to safeguard your interest in the company all the time!
+However, when the capital or sales size ballooned up to a few million, you may have sleepless nights thinking of how to safeguard your interest in the company all the time!
 For those who have assigned nominee as the cheque signatories, the issues are even more serious if the nominees refuse to further co-operate to sign cheques and assist in the banking!

 CASE EXAMPLE NO. 1- Rejection by the Immigration Department

 A typical case scenario which happened all the time to foreign investors who opt for a local nominee with the “right” as bank signatory.